7th Legion (video game)

 7th Legion is a real-time strategy video game for Microsoft Windows, developed by Vision Software and Epic MegaGames and published by MicroProse in 1997.
 The game consists of two single-player campaigns and supports multiplayer online games.
-On February 18, 2014, Tommo re-released the game on GOG.com, but without multiplayer.
+Tommo re-released the game on GOG.com in February 2014, but without multiplayer.
 In a joint effort, Nintendo was going to help Epic MegaGames port the game to Nintendo 64, but this port did not come to release.

 Gameplay

 7th Legion is a real-time strategy game.
 Players assume the role of a commander of either the Chosen or those that were left behind, with the overall objective being to annihilate the other faction.
-To do so, the player have to amass funds to construct various buildings and war-machines, while recruiting foot soldiers to combat the enemy.
+To do so, the players have to amass funds to construct various buildings and war-machines, while recruiting foot soldiers to combat the enemy.
 Each player can collect special power-ups that would be found in boxes distributed across the map.
 These would provide bonuses to the force who collected the box.
 These bonuses include making the player's forces invisible to the enemy or increasing overall unit strength.
-Players could also take advantage of special "power cards."
+Players could also take advantage of special "power cards".
 These cards have certain effects on events in-game; for example, some cards damage enemy troops, while others cause mechanical troops to malfunction.